tedyyan/SWEpy/README.md

 # Troubleshooting:
-1. Missing image error when loading in swepy or when calling swepy functions
+1. Missing image error when loading in flymepy or when calling flymepy functions
 	- These are channel dependency errors and likely arise due to some of your packages being on conda-forge and others being on other channels.
 Namely, ```pynco``` struggles with this.
 	- Make sure ```conda-forge``` is at the top of your ```.condarc``` file and then run a ```conda update --all```.
 	- https://conda-forge.org/docs/conda-forge_gotchas.html#using-multiple-channels

-2. Importing SWEpy fails, or pandas fails to find numpy.
+2. Importing FLYMEpy fails, or pandas fails to find numpy.
 	- This seems to be an issue caused by numpy v1.15.0.
 I reverted back to 1.14.5 and reinstalled everything and it worked again.

 If you experience any other issues, do not hesitate to open an issue in this repo!